Accelerating parameter estimation for parameterized tests of general relativity with gravitational-wave observations: Benchmarking

 We first assess the performance of relative binning for GR-consistent signals using the Run~1 and Run~2 configurations.
 Relative binning requires a fiducial waveform $h_0(f;\theta_0)$ close to the maximum of the likelihood.
 Rather than fixing $\theta_0$ to the injected values, we mirror a realistic analysis: we identify the maximum-likelihood point in the full parameter space (15 GR parameters + 1 TIGER deviation) via a differential evolution algorithm~\cite{Storn:1997uea,2020SciPy-NMeth}, fix this point as $\theta_0$, precompute the summary data for $h_0$, and then run the relative binning likelihood for posterior sampling.

 Figure~\ref{fig:violin_plot_comparison_GR_runs.pdf} shows posteriors for all deviation parameters for Run~1 (top) and Run~2 (bottom).
 For each parameter $d\chi_i$, the left distribution corresponds to the $\chi=10$, and the right to the $\chi=50$ binning scheme.
 In both runs, all posteriors are consistent with the GR value $d\chi_i=0$, indicating unbiased recovery with relative binning.
 The $d\chi_{-2}$ parameter is best constrained, with comparatively tight posteriors also obtained for $d\chi_0$, $d\chi_2$, and $d\chi_3$.
-Higher-order terms and logarithmic contributions ($d\chi_4$, $d\chi_{6l}$, $d\chi_7$) are broader, reflecting their weaker imprint for these systems.
+Higher-order terms and logarithmic contributions ($d\chi_4$, $d\chi_{6l}$, $d\chi_7$) are broader, reflecting their weaker imprint on the waveform for these systems.
 The strong tails observed in the distributions for the lower PN order terms are due to the correlation of the deviation parameter with $\mathcal{M}$, consistent with observations in previous studies~\cite{Sanger:2024axs}.
 The deviation parameters are also correlated with other mass and spin parameters that characterize the GW phase, which results in small offsets between the median of the posterior distribution and the injected value, even in the case of zero noise (for e.g., see Refs.~\cite{Roy:2025gzv,Mahapatra:2025cwk}).

 Across all coefficients, the $\chi=10$ and $\chi=50$ results agree within sampling uncertainty, with no systematic shifts or appreciable widening at the coarser setting.
-Parallelized over 12 cores, the maximum sampling time across the deviation parameters and the two runs was $\sim 10$ hours ($\sim 16$ hours) for $\chi=10$ ($\chi=50$).
-For the SNRs and binary configurations considered here, $\chi=10$ therefore provides sufficient accuracy while retaining a larger speedup.
+Parallelized over 12 cores, the maximum sampling time across the deviation parameters and the two runs was $\sim 10$ hours ($\sim 16$ hours) for the $\chi=10$ ($\chi=50$) binning scheme.
+For the SNRs and binary configurations considered here, we conclude that $\chi=10$ provides sufficient accuracy while retaining a larger speedup.